sgrove/riseos/static/posts/2016_03_03_install_ocaml_aws_and_dbm_on_osx.md

 `NDBM not found, the "camldbm" library cannot be built.`

-After a bit of googling around, it was fairly simple: Simple install the `Command Line Tools`, and you should have the right header-files/etc. so that `opam install aws` or `opam install dbm` should work.
+After a bit of googling around, it was fairly simple: Simple install the [Command Line Tools](https://developer.apple.com/downloads/?name=for%20Xcode), and you should have the right header-files/etc. so that `opam install aws` or `opam install dbm` should work.
 Hope that helps someone who runs into a similar problem!

 Happy hacking!